pini86/nodejs2022Q4-service/README.md

 ## Set HTTP port value (if necessary)

 ```
-Rename '.env.example' to '.env' and set new value of PORT (4000 as default)
+Rename '.env.example' to '.env' and set new value of PORT (4000 as default), level of Logging (default 2 : ['log', 'error'])
 ```

 ## Running application